 Therefore, I focus the content of my lessons on:

 There are many different ways to train a dog - different philosophies and techniques – I am not interested in debating the merits of other methods.
-I do feel, however, that it is extremely important for you to understand the method and enjoy your training so that you stick with it for the life of your dog.
+I do feel, however, that it is extremely important for my clients to understand the method I use and enjoy their training so that they stick with it for the life of their dog.
 Dog training is very much like fitness training: you can hire a coach or personal trainer to work with you for a few months and get into good shape, but if you quit after that, the benefits of your training and conditioning will fade.
 Your dog’s good behavior will also likely fade if you stop training regularly after a few courses.
 My goal is to show you how fun and rewarding training can be for you and your dog, so that it becomes a habit that you continue to practice for years to come.

 I have successfully used these science-based training techniques for nearly a decade.
 I will be recommending that you purchase certain items that I feel are key to successful management and training: items such as an ex-pen, crate, front-hook harness and high-quality food.